 This may be the biggest accomplishment – helping the Angel Of The Winds Arena in hosting the 2020 Fed Cup by BNP Paribas Qualifier (Billie Jean Cup).
 This event sold out on both days.
 We had the best of the best tennis players in Everett, Washington.
 These players included Serena Williams and Coco Gauff.
 The event was electric!

 How do you manage your daily tasks?

-How do you stay on top of sports tourism industry trends?
+How do you stay on top of industry trends?

 How are you developing key partnerships in the marketplace?

 We develop key partnerships by being involved in the community and attend networking opportunities in our local community.
 It’s about building relationships within our local community so the businesses and residents know more about sports tourism industry.
 Also, we attend sports conferences for the opportunity to meet with the event organizers ‘face-to-face’ and learn more about their events and about them as people.
 We strive to stay in touch with our partners.
 It’s just not about business, we build friendships with our partners.